project-ryoma/ryoma/README.md

 ```

 ## Example
-Below is an example of using SqlAgent to connect to a PostgreSQL database and ask a question. \
+Below is an example of using SqlAgent to connect to a PostgreSQL database and ask a question.
+You can read more details in the [documentation](https://aita-1.gitbook.io/aita/).

 ```python
 from aita.agent.sql import SqlAgent